-7. PhD student's workload necessary to achieve the learning outcomes No. Description Number of hours 1 Hours of scheduled instruction given by the academic teacher in the classroom 30h (15h+15h) 2 Hours of consultations with the academic teacher, exams, tests, etc. 4h 3 Amount of time devoted to the preparation for classes, preparation of presentations, reports, projects, homework 15h 4 Amount of time devoted to the preparation for exams, test, assessments 11h 60h ECTS credits 2
+7. PhD student's workload necessary to achieve the learning outcomes Description Number of hours Hours of scheduled instruction given by the academic teacher in the classroom 30h (15h+15h) Hours of consultations with the academic teacher, exams, tests, etc. 4h Amount of time devoted to the preparation for classes, preparation of presentations, reports, projects, homework 15h Amount of time devoted to the preparation for exams, test, assessments 11h Total number of hours 60h ECTS credits 2 Hours of scheduled instruction given by the academic teacher in the classroomHours of consultations with the academic teacher, exams, tests, etc.Amount of time devoted to the preparation for classes, preparation of presentations, reports, projects, homeworkAmount of time devoted to the preparation for exams, test, assessmentsTotal number of hours

-\\ 1 ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)
+1 ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)